goshippo/devweek16-shippo-challenge/README.md

 [Follow us on Twitter](https://twitter.com/goshippo), or get on our [Shippo Hacks Slack channel](http://goo.gl/forms/KYKhUUWbF5) to chat.

 #### About the challenge
 At Shippo, we build APIs and dashboards connecting e-commerce stores to carriers.

 For this challenge, get pre-launch access to our newest Tracking API to pull shipment tracking information from all major carriers in one place.

-**Use it to build a better shipment tracking visualization and alert app.
-We'll be providing you with a live feed of tracking numbers from our own database.**
+**Use the new Tracking API to build a better shipment tracking visualization and alert app.
+We'll be providing you with a live feed of tracking numbers to play with.**

 Here are some ideas that we brewed up: